 The question remains, however: Will the CNE begin to restrict certain food items after this incident?
 Or will the great unwashed continue to eat overblown snack food that was once considered a comedic fantasy seen on The Simpsons?
 You decide, Toronto.
 Just keep it to yourself the next time your butt explodes with rage, after you stuff your face with deep fried chocolate and sugary hamburgers, immediately before you board a bunch of rides that spin you around and drop you from midair like a sack of stale Cronuts.

-Pat Maloney is a writer for the comedy web series Random at Best.
+by Pat Maloney, a writer for the comedy web series Random at Best